sentioxyz/docs/how-to-guides-by-examples/data-collection/working-with-different-chains/evm-chains/monitor-coinbase-cbeth-mint-burn-via-events.md

 See the full guide of writing filters, see [handlers-and-filters.md](../../../../developer-guides/sdk-guide/handlers-and-filters.md "mention")

-{% hint style="success" %}
+> ✅
+>
-See this [repo](https://github.com/sentioxyz/sentio-processors/tree/main/projects/coinbase) for full implementation.
+> See this [repo](https://github.com/sentioxyz/sentio-processors/tree/main/projects/coinbase) for full implementation.
 To learn how to view metrics from the UI, go [view-metrics.md](../../../view-metrics.md "mention")
-{% endhint %}